helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ## Intoduction

-When you're trying to clone a GitHub repository into your you see that there's 2 different options when you click on the on the green **Code** button.
+There are 2 options available when trying to clone a GitHub repository.

 **1. Clone with HTTPS**

 ![github_http_image](images/github_http_image.png)

-These are available on all public and private GitHub reposoitories.
-This is probably what you've used before when you've clone a repository from GitHub.
+These are available on all public and private GitHub repositories.
+This is what you've used before when cloning a repository from GitHub.

-When you use this method, the remote that's saved in your local git repository will be in the following format.
+When using this method, the git remote saved in your local git repository will be in the following format.
 (I'm using this current GitHub repository as an example.)
 ```
 https://github.com/helenyip2/Example-Tutorials.git
 ```

-Every time you use the commands listed below in command line, you'll be prompted to enter in your GitHub username and your password.
+This method will prompt for your GitHub username and password every time you interact with the remote repo on GitHub.
+Commands that will interact with the remote repo includes the following:
 * `git clone`
 * `git fetch`
 * `git pull`
 * `git push`

 **2. Clone with SSH**

 ![github_http_image](images/github_ssh_image.png)

-When you're using the SSH URL you'll be connecting to GitHub via SSH.
-In order to do this, you'll need to have a SSH key registered with your GitHub account.
+When using the SSH URL you'll be connecting to GitHub via SSH.
+A SSH key needs to registered with your GitHub account to use this method.
 We will go into this later.

-When you use this method, the git remote that's saved in your local git repository will be in the following format.
-I'm using this currently GitHub repository as an example.
+The git remote saved will be in the following format when SSH is used.
+(I'm using this currently GitHub repository as an example.)
 ```
 git@github.com:helenyip2/Example-Tutorials.git
 ```

-When you access GitHub via SSH, you'll not be prompted to enter your GitHub username and password every time you use the following commands:
+You'll not be prompted to enter your GitHub username and password when interacting with the remote repo.
-* `git clone`
-* `git fetch`
-* `git pull`
-* `git push`

 This is because GitHub already knows that who you are because of the SSH key registered with the account.

 ## What is SSH?

 SSH is a communication protocol standing for Secure Shell.
-It is a way that lets you do anything on a remote computer.
-The traffic travelling back and forth between your local computer and the remote computer is encrypted.
-It is most oftenly used in terminal or command line.
-In the case of this tutorial, your computer/laptop is your local computer and GitHub is the remote computer that you're trying to access.
+It allows you to access a remote computer while on your local computer.
+The traffic travelling back and forth between 2 computers is encrypted.
+It is often used in terminal or command line.
+In the case of this tutorial:
+* Local Computer = the computer you are on
+* Remote Computer = GitHub

 When you're using SSH, you'll need an SSH client on your local computer to remote into another computer (GitHub).
 The computer you're trying to remote into needs to have a SSHD running on it.
-SSHD is an OpenSSH server that listens to incoming conenctions using SSH protocols and acts as server for the protcol.
+SSHD is an OpenSSH server that listens to incoming connections using SSH protocols and acts as server.

-Using the SSH client on your computer, you'll need to create pair of SSH keys that will have a private and public key.
-The private SSH key will be added to the ssh-agent on your local computer.
+A pair of SSH keys, private and public keys needs to be created using the SSH client on your local computer.
+The private SSH key is added to the ssh-agent on your local computer.
 The public key is added to SSHD server (GitHub) of where you want to SSH into.

+The **public key** on the server will encrypt any data that is sent to it to the local computer.
+The encrypted data only decrypted by the **private key**.
+This ensure that the remote computer is only access by people who have permission to do so.

 ## How to use SSH with GitHub?

-If you want to utilize SSH with GitHub you'll need to setup a couple things.
+If you want to use SSH with GitHub you'll need to setup a couple things.

-Your computer will be the SSH client.
-GitHub will be the SSHD server of where you're trying to remote access. into.
+Your local computer will be the SSH client.
 This is where you'll be creating the private and public SSH keys.
+GitHub will be the SSHD server of where you're trying to remote access into.

 >**Should I create a new key if I already have one on my computer already?**
 >